BRAND NAME: TENORMIN

 The fight or flight situation is more or less just what it sounds like: the body gets ready to do what is necessary to save its life.
 This might involve running from a predator, struggling with an enemy, or simply experiencing fear or anxiety.
 The actual fighting or fleeing is voluntary but there plenty of involuntary body modifications that make effective fighting or fleeing possible.
 The pupils dilate, the heart rate increases, blood circulation diverts from the digestive tract and towards the muscles of the legs and arms, etc. The receptors in our different organs that are involved in the sympathetic nervous system are alpha receptors and beta receptors.
 Atenolol concerns the beta receptors in the heart, which are called "beta-one" receptors.

 When the heart's beta-one receptors are stimulated, the heart rate increases and the heart begins to pump with greater strength.
 This is all well and good in a fight or flight situation but for everyday life, it is stressful to the heart and can lead to unnecessary heart muscle fatigue.
+In regular life, it might be a good idea to think about blocking beta receptors and restoring the body's balance.

 (original graphic by marvistavet.com)